Akaishanox/NatureOfEnterpriseCA3/prompt-logs/README.md

-#### This folder will contain all of the AI prompt logs used for this CA. Please use the prompt log template whenever you use AI and upload them to this folder, the template is in the Prompt Log.docx document.
+#### This folder will contain all of the AI prompt logs used for this CA. Please use the prompt log template whenever you use AI and upload them to this folder, the template is in the Prompt Log.docx document and additionally i've created a log document for everyone to make it easier, the template is already there.